Frank Chin: Life and career

 Chin is also a musician.
-In the mid-1960s, he taught Robbie Krieger, a member of The Doors, how to play the flamenco guitar.
+In the mid-1960s, he taught Robbie Krieger, guitarist for The Doors, how to play the flamenco guitar.
 After a stroke in 1990, he lost his ability to play the guitar and, temporarily, to laugh.

 Chin was married for five years to Kathy Chang in the 1970s.
 Kathleen Chang (October 10, 1950 – October 22, 1996), was better known by her performance name Kathy Change.
 She was a Sino-American political activist, writer, and performance artist.